vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 ## Cleanup fixed issues

-Edit `closed_issues` in an editor for you choice.
+Edit `closed_issues` in an editor for your choice.
 Perform the same cleanup steps as described in [Cleanup merge commits](#cleanup-merge-commits).

 After this step paste the contents of `closed_issues` into the section `Fixed